-This will ensure vertical alignment throughout your organization to deliver the plan for the future, including aligning organisational and employee objectives with the customer experience strategy.
+This will ensure vertical alignment throughout your organisation to deliver the plan for the future, including aligning organisational and employee objectives with the customer experience strategy.

-To find out more about how CGA can help you transform your company’s culture to ensure that you build long-term relationships with bothcustomers and employees, visit our website www.cgaexperience.com, email us on email@example.com call our offices on +44 (0) 1483 209 586.
+To find out more about how CGA can help you transform your company’s culture to ensure that you build long-term relationships with both customers and employees, visit our website www.cgaexperience.com, email us on firstname.lastname@example.org or call our offices on +44 (0) 1483 209 586.